Dealing with Pandemic Lockdown Struggles: Juggling Between Caregiving and Work

 - Osmo scans the table and your child’s creations come alive on the screen!

 We hope these tips make it a little easier for you to work from home while your child attends their virtual classes.
 For information on all of Osmo’s best games for kids, check the rest of our website.
-We have puzzle games, educational games for kids, and a wide range of many more STEM learning games that make learning interactive and super enjoyable.
+We have puzzles for kids, educational games for kids, and a wide range of many more STEM activities for kids that make learning interactive and super enjoyable.